wfr/ricochet-irc/README-irc.md

     @ricochet |  * request reject ID       -- reject incoming request
 ```

-### Recent changes
+### Changes
- * Limit IRC client connections to 1.
+ * 2017-01-13: updated to v1.1.4

- * Multi-line messages are supported.
+### Peculiarities

- * Tor only runs when an IRC user is connected.
+ * Ricochet-IRC connects to the network only when an IRC client is attached.

- * The Control channel topic shows your own ID.

- * Show online/offline status with flag: +v/-v.
+ * Contact online/offline status is mapped to IRC user flag: +v/-v

- * Command-line parsing.
-Try --help.

 ### To do
  * i18n